reiver/reiver-laser-force/README.md

 **Laser Force** is a vintage toy-line from the 1980s.

 The **Laser Force** toy line consists of (toy) **vehicles** and **action figures** in the 3¾ inch scale.

 Although the (toy) **vehicles** seemed to be the focus of the **Laser Force** toy line.
+Children seemed to often use **Laser Force** vehicles with other _compatible_ toy lines.

+## Action Figures

+The label “action figure” is said to have been coined by Donald Levine in 1964 while he was doing work Hasbro.

+As the story goes —

+_Action Figures_ are just _dolls_.
+But it was felt that the label “doll” had taken on a connotation where many felt that _dolls_ were toys just for girls.
+So a new label was created — “action figure”; which is a “doll” for boys.

 ## Compatibility